How laundry care helps to impress your guests

 Two priorities that should drive your laundry care operations are efficiency and effectiveness.
 The following tips emphasize these priorities to help maximize performance, protect linen investments, improve cleaning results, and ultimately, provide hospitality to your guests.

-Interestingly enough, products that get the job done right the first time and work quickly, in addition to simpler cleaning routines, were reported as the three most helpful elements when it comes to performing cleaning services in four industries, including hospitality/lodging, according to the P&G Professional 2011 “Cleaning Industry Insights” survey.
+Products that get the job done right the first time, in addition to simpler cleaning routines, were reported as the most helpful elements when it comes to performing cleaning services according to the P&G Professional 2011 “Cleaning Industry Insights” survey.

-By establishing effective procedures and using the latest innovations in laundry care, hoteliers can decrease operational costs through a reduction in linen replacement costs and labor costs, plus enjoy the benefit of keeping guests happy by providing bright, white and fresh towels and bedding.
+By establishing effective procedures and using the latest innovations in laundry care, hoteliers can decrease operational costs through a reduction in linen replacement costs and labor costs.
+They can also enjoy the benefit of keeping guests happy by providing bright, white and fresh towels and bedding.
 This kind of customer satisfaction can lead to repeat business and a “clean” reputation.